-This course presents the fundamentals of structure and function in the human organism, cell ultrastructure, specialization and metabolism, with an introduction to systems physiology.
+This lecture course presents the fundamentals of structure and function in the human organism, cell ultrastructure, specialization and metabolism, with an introduction to systems physiology.
 Prerequisite: Exit or exemption from Learning Support Reading, English, and Mathematics.
-(Students with a weak background in biology are urged to complete BIOL 1107;)
+(Students are urged to complete BIOL 1107.

-BLAB 2241 Human Anatomy and Physiology Lab I
+BLAB 2241 Human Anatomy and Physiology Lab

-This course is the laboratory component of BIOL 2241 designed to provide laboratory exercises that support the systematic presentation of the lecture.
-Topics include medical terminology, cells, tissues, skeletal, muscular and nervous systems.
+This course is the laboratory component of BIOL 2241 it is designed to provide interactive laboratory exercises that support the systematic presentation of the lecture.
+Topics include, histology,cell structure, , skeletal, muscular, and nervous systems.
 Prerequisite or corequisite: BIOL 2241.